OpenNISLab/Pro-Fusang/README.md

 # Pro-Fusang
-This repository is an Open-source code for the paper "Fusang: Graph-inspired Robust and Accurate Object Recognition on Commodity mmWave Devices".
+This repository is an Open-source code for the Mobisys 2023 paper "Fusang: Graph-inspired Robust and Accurate Object Recognition on Commodity mmWave Devices".

 [![DOI](https://zenodo.org/badge/624917399.svg)](https://zenodo.org/badge/latestdoi/624917399)